a11yfirst/ckeditor-dev/plugins/a11yfirsthelp/README.md

-# A11yFirst Help
+# a11yfirsthelp

 ## Overview

-This plug-in adds a dialog box to CKEditor explaining:
+This plugin adds a menu button labeled ‘A11yFirst Help’ to the CKEditor toolbar, which contains menu items for various help topics, each of which invokes a dialog box with content that explains:

 * How to get started using A11yFirst for CKEditor and why accessibility is important

 * How to work with the A11yFirst features, as well as a few of the standard features included in CKEditor that are important for accessibility

+* The purpose of, and contributors to, the A11yFirst Project

 ## Help Topics & Subtopics